-- Gross salary, wages, earnings, allowances, benefits, tips and directors' fees as shown on the pay as you go (PAYG) payment summary supplied by your employer. - Lump sum and termination payments as per the PAYG payment summary supplied by your employer. - Annuities or other pensions, such as account-based pensions, as per PAYG payment summary or statements provided by your financial institution or super fund. - Taxable Government allowances or pensions, such as the JobSeeker Payment, Youth Allowance and Age Pension. - Interest earned as shown on your bank, mutual bank or credit union statements. - Dividends received or reinvested, including any franking credits attached as shown on the dividend statements provided by the company. - Distributions from partnerships and trusts, including managed funds, as shown on the distribution statement provided by the partnership or trust. - Details of any capital gains or losses incurred from the sale of (or other dealings involving) capital gains tax (CGT) assets, such as shares and property.
-This includes dates and values of acquisitions and disposals, as shown on purchase and sale documents. - Rent received from investment properties as shown on real estate agent statements or your personal records. - Details of any foreign source income (including overseas pensions) earned or received, foreign assets held and any foreign taxes paid.
+Income Expenses Gross salary, wages, earnings, allowances, benefits, tips and directors' fees as shown on the pay as you go Work-related expenses that have not been reimbursed by your employer (PAYG) payment summary supplied by your employer.Lump sum and termination payments as per the PAYG payment summary supplied by your employer.
+Deductible work from home (WFH) expenses not reimbursed by your employer.
+For more information please see page 2.
+Annuities or other pensions, such as account-based pensions, as per PAYG payment summary or statements provided by your financial institution or super fund.
+Motor vehicle expense details for work-related travel in a personal vehicle, including the work-related kilometres travelled.
+This excludes travel to and from ☐ Taxable Government allowances or pensions, such as the JobSeeker Payment, Youth Allowance and Age Pension. work.
+Other work-related travel expenses, such as taxis, public transport and bridge tolls. ☐ Interest earned as shown on your bank, mutual bank or credit union statements.
+Purchase of compulsory uniforms, protective clothing and laundry costs for work-related purposes. ☐ Dividends received or reinvested, including any franking credits attached as shown on the dividend statements provided by the company.
+Self-education expenses, including fees, books, stationery, travel and parking. ☐ Distributions from partnerships and trusts, including managed funds, as shown on the distribution statement provided by the partnership or trust.
+Union fees and memberships to industry and professional organisations.
+Purchase of sun protection, hats, sunglasses and sunscreen if you need sun protection at work.
+Details of any capital gains or losses incurred from the sale of (or other dealings involving) capital gains tax (CGT) assets, such as shares and property.
+This includes Purchase of tools of trade or equipment for work- related purposes. dates and values of acquisitions and disposals, as shown on purchase and sale documents. ☐ Telephone accounts for work-related calls. ☐ Rent received from investment properties as shown on real estate agent statements or your personal records.
+If you are paid an overtime meal allowance under an award, you can claim up to the reasonable allowance expense amount set out by the ATO.
+Details of any foreign source income (including overseas pensions) earned or received, foreign assets held and any foreign taxes paid. ☐ Attendance fees and travel for work-related seminars, conferences and conventions.
+Books, journals, subscriptions and your professional library expenses.
+Home office set-up expenses such as depreciation on purchase of equipment, including computers, telephones and furniture.
+Details of home office running expenses such as heating, cooling, lighting and cleaning.